fr3nch13/fr3nch13.github.io/_pages/about.md

 ---

 Hi, I'm Brian.
-I've been doing software and web development since abou 1996.
+I've been doing software and web development since about 1996.
 I've worked with multiple languages and technologies over the years, and continue to learn new ones as the industry evolves.

 Here is a list of technologies that I have experience with: